 From Workshop on Health Literacy and Older Adults: Reshaping the Landscape on March 13, 2018:

-Mary Ann Zimmerman, Founding Director of Silver Spring Village, opens the first panel at the workshop by discussing her personal experience.
+Mary Ann Zimmerman, Founding Director of Silver Spring Village, opens the first panel at the workshop by discussing her commitment to remaining engaged with her community; her experience facing health challenges; and how she manages her own changing health literacy needs.

 View All Videos from This Workshop